trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo
 ```

-Check on logs that everything is fine :ok_hand:
+Check on logs that everything is fine .

-Try to display a DUP error now
+Try to display a DUP error now.

-7. Add this line on `poke function` just after the first line of storage destructuration `const { pokeTraces, feedback, ticketOwnership } = store;`
+7. Add this line on `poke function` just after the first line of storage destructuration `const { pokeTraces, feedback, ticketOwnership } = store;`.

 ```ligolang
 const t2 = Map.find_opt(Tezos.get_source(), ticketOwnership);
 ```

-8. Compile again
+8. Compile again.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo
 ```

-This time you should see the `DUP` warning generated by the **find** function
+This time you should see the `DUP` warning generated by the **find** function.

 ```logs
 Warning: variable "ticketOwnership" cannot be used more than once.
 ```

-9. Remove it
+9. Remove it.

 ## Test your code

-Update the unit tests files to see if you can still poke
+Update the unit tests files to see if you can still poke.

-1. Edit the `./contracts/unit_pokeGame.jsligo` file
+1. Edit the `./contracts/unit_pokeGame.jsligo` file.

 ```ligolang
 #import "./pokeGame.jsligo" "PokeGame"